pgadmin-org/pgadmin4/docs/en_US/pgadmin_tree_control.rst

 The pgAdmin Tree Control
 ************************

 The left pane of the main window displays a tree control (the *pgAdmin* tree control) that provides access to the objects that reside on a server.

 .. image:: /images/main_left_pane.png
+    :alt: Browser tree panel

 You can expand nodes in the tree control to view the database objects that reside on a selected server.
 The tree control expands to display a hierarchical view:

 * Use the plus sign (+) to the left of a node to expand a segment of the tree control.
 * Click the minus sign (-) to the left of a node to close that node.

 Access context-sensitive menus by right-clicking on a node of the tree control to perform common tasks.
 Menus display options that include one or more of the following selections (options appear in alphabetical order):

 +---------------------------+---------------------------------------------------------------------------------------------------------------------------+
 | Option                    | Action                                                                                                                    |